fcrontab

 -c file

 Make fcrontab use config file file instead of default config file /usr/local/etc/fcron.conf.
 To interact with a running fcron process, fcrontab must use the same config file as the process.
-That way, several fcron processes can run simultaneously on an only system.
+That way, several fcron processes can run simultaneously on a single system.

 -d